atom/atom/docs/creating-a-package.md

-{{{
-"title": "Creating a Package"
-}}}

 # Authoring Packages

 Packages are at the core of Atom.
 Nearly everything outside of the main editor manipulation is handled by a package.
 That includes "core" pieces like the command panel, status bar, file tree, and more.

 A package can contain a variety of different resource types to change Atom's behavior.
 The basic package layout is as follows (though not every package will